-When you finance or lease a car, there is someone else who holds an interest in that car, and who must be paid off if the car is totaled.
-For that reason, your leasing company or financial institution will require that you have them listed on your policy as the leaseholder on the vehicle.
-This ensures that their investment is protected.
+When you finance or lease a car, the dealership holding interest in that vehicle must be paid off if the car is totalled.
+For that reason, your leasing company or financial lender will require that you have them listed on your policy.
+That ensures their investment is protected.

-Some leasing and finance companies require a minimum of $1 million.
-This is more than the provincially mandated minimum in Ontario, where the figure is $200,000.
-However, most insurance companies already offer $1 million in liability coverage as their default option, so you will not usually have to pay more for your coverage.
+Some leasing and finance companies require a minimum third-party liability coverage of $1 million.
+That is more than the provincially mandated minimum of $200,000 in Ontario and Alberta.
+However, most insurance companies offer and recommend $1 million in liability coverage as a default option, so you will not usually have to pay more for your coverage.

-In the event of an accident in which the car is declared a total loss, the insurance company will first pay out to the lienholder (the finance company) or to the leasing company.
-In the event that the car is worth more than you owe on it, you will receive the remainder of the benefit amount after the financial institution is paid off.
+In the event of an accident in which the car is declared a total loss, the insurance company will first pay the lienholder (the finance company) or to the leasing company.
+If the car is worth more than you owe on it, you will receive the remainder of the benefit amount after the financial institution is paid.

-As soon as you drive off the lot the actual value of the car begins to depreciate.
-In the event that you are in an accident that totals the car, insurance will only cover the current value of the car.
+As soon as you drive off the lot, the actual value of the car begins to depreciate.
+If you are in an accident that totals the car, insurance will only cover the current value of it.
 But you are still liable to the leasing company for the full value of your lease agreement, which can be thousands of dollars more than the insurance company is required to pay out.

 Depending on the lease agreement, you could still be on the hook for all of your outstanding future payments.
 That's where gap coverage comes in, providing payment to the leasing company for any outstanding balance you owe after insurance has been paid.

-Another alternative to gap insurance is a waiver of depreciation.
-This policy endorsement means the insurance company will ignore depreciation and pay up to the original value of the vehicle in the event of a total loss.
-This endorsement will remain in effect for a set amount of time, usually two years.
+A possible alternative to gap insurance is a waiver of depreciation.
+It is an optional policy add-on you can get from your auto insurance provider, whereby the insurer will ignore the vehicle’s depreciation and pay up to the original value of it in the event of a total loss.
+The waiver of depreciation remains in effect for a set amount of time, usually for up to two or three years.